Lerkendal Stadion: History

 Construction of Lerkendal started as a public works during the 1930s, as a measure to create jobs.
 It opened on 10 August 1947, and consisted of a main grass field, two gravel fields, two handball courts and two tennis courts.
 The main field had a spectator capacity for 37,000 on temporary stands, making it the second-largest stadium in the country.
 The long sides consisted of temporary wooden stands, with seating on the south stand and standing places on terraces on the north stand.
 The end sides of the stadium consisted of grass embankments at a 30 percent angle, allowing for standing space for spectators without having to build stands.
 Changing rooms were located in a nearby German-built barracks dating from the Second World War.

+The venue hosted significant motorcycle speedway events from 1952 to 1956.
+It staged a qualifying round of the Speedway World Championship in 1955 and the finals of the Norwegian Individual Speedway Championship in 1952 and 1953.
+Other speedway events also took place during the period.

 The first major rebuilding of the venue took place ahead of the 1962 season, when the wooden stands were torn and replaced with concrete stands on both long sides.
 On the south side, a wave-shaped roof was built; originally designed to be self-supporting, the contractor, Reinertsen, did not trust their own calculations and made a last-minute decision to install support columns.
 The new stands were taken into use on 3 May 1962.
 Floodlighting was installed in 1968 to allow UEFA club tournament matches to be held at the venue.
 An all-weather running track was subsequently also laid.
 On 1 December 1988, Lerkendal Station opened, allowing train passengers a short walk to the stadium.
 In 1994, the first pitch with Desso GrassMaster was laid.

 By the time Rosenborg had qualified for the 1995–96 UEFA Champions League, UEFA had for security reasons introduced restrictions which reduced Lerkendal's capacity to 12,200 spectators.
 In addition, a total ban on standing places would be introduced from 1997.
 In 1995, a debate arose between Rosenborg and Trondheim Municipality regarding the construction of a new grandstand, to be located on the north side of the stadium.
 Rosenborg's Nils Skutle stated that if it was not built ahead of the 1997–98 season, Rosenborg would only be allowed to sell 2,800 tickets to their home Champions League matches, and that they instead would be forced to play their games at Ullevaal Stadion in Oslo.
 The new grandstand cost 32 million, and opened in 1996 season.
 The upgrades also included a new floodlight and public announcement system.